mars-protocol/v1-core/README.md

 # Mars Protocol
-This repository contains the source code for the core smart contracts for Mars Protocol.
+This repository contains the source code for the core smart contracts of Mars Protocol.
 Smart contracts are meant to be compiled to `.wasm` files and uploaded to the [Terra](https://www.terra.money/) blockchain.

 ## Building